 Introduction

 Understanding the rate at which mutations occur in a population is pivotal in various fields, from genetics to cancer research.
-The Mutation Rate Calculator, defined by the formula (where is the number of mutations and is the number of cells per culture), offers a valuable tool for quantifying this essential genetic parameter.
+The Mutation Rate Calculator, defined by the formula MR=Nm (where m is the number of mutations and N is the number of cells per culture), offers a valuable tool for quantifying this essential genetic parameter.
 In this article, we will delve into the significance of the Mutation Rate Calculator, unveil the underlying formula, provide guidance on its usage, offer a practical example, address common questions, and conclude on its importance in genetic studies.

 The Formula